Enryun/Common_SwiftUI/README.md

 A SwiftUI view that arranges text in a circular path with enhanced customization.

 `CircularText` displays text along a specified radius, offering settings for alignment, character spacing, and style reversal.
 It utilizes a generic view modifier to apply custom styling to each character, making it versatile for various design needs.

+Parameters:
+- `text`: The string of text to be displayed circularly.
+- `radius`: The radius of the circle along which the text is arranged.
+- `spacing`: The spacing between characters, defaulting to 4.
+- `alignment`: The position of the text relative to the circle's radius (`inside`, `center`, `outside`).
+- `reverseStyle`: If `true`, reverses the direction and orientation of the text.
+- `textModifier`: A closure that allows for custom styling of the text, applied per character.

 Example: